formember/AuctionNet/README.md

 ---

-- [**2024-12-16**] 🔥 The **AuctionNet-1.0** code has been officially open-sourced.
+- [**2024-12-14**] 🔥 The **AuctionNet-1.0** code has been officially open-sourced.
 We welcome everyone to give it a thumbs up and share valuable feedback.
-- [**2024-10-24**] 💫  [NeurIPS 2024 Competition: Auto-Bidding in Uncertain Environment](https://tianchi.aliyun.com/competition/entrance/532226) has officially ended.
+- [**2024-10-24**] 💫  [NeurIPS 2024 Competition: Auto-Bidding in Large-Scale Auctions](https://tianchi.aliyun.com/competition/entrance/532226) has officially ended.
 The competition attracted more than **1,500 teams** to participate.
-The **evaluation environment and baseline** used in the competition are derived from this project.
+The **auction environment for evaluation, dataset, baseline algorithms** used in the competition are derived from this project.
 - [**2024-09-26**] 🎁 Our paper [AuctionNet](https://openreview.net/forum?id=OTjTKFk7gb#discussion) has been accepted by **NeurIPS 2024 Datasets and Benchmark Track**!

 ## 🥁 Background